kimsvane/PagerdutyLevel/README.md

 - Will hold the alerts, and clear them when they has been resolved.

+---

+## Trigger an alert

+- In policy the severity must be set to Emergency for the AppService to trigger the alert.
+- The AppService will only trigger critical alerts, due to the way i use Pagerduty, only critical/emergency alerts are transfered.

 ## Environment Variables

 Set these in **App Service → Configuration → Application settings**: